-Bracing transfers seismic and wind loads from endwalls and sidewalls to the foundation.
+Bracing transfers loads such as seismic, wind, and crane thrusts from the endwalls and sidewalls to the foundation.

-Eave Strut A horizontal structural member cold formed from steel sheet in the shape of a “Z” that supports roof covering.
+A horizontal structural member cold-formed from steel sheet in the shape of a “Z” that supports roof covering.

 Another tension-only X-bracing system.
 It is one of the most efficient ways to transfer longitudinal loads to the foundation in smaller low-rise buildings, however, it has application limitations due to capacity constraints for buildings with mezzanines, cranes, or in high seismic areas.

-When bracing must occur in locations where doors or other ac- cessories would interfere with rod-bracing, a portal frame may be used.
-A portal frame is comprised of two columns and a rafter made of built-up material and is attached to
+When bracing must occur in locations where doors or other accessories would interfere with rod-bracing, a portal frame may be used.
+A portal frame is comprised of two columns and a rafter made of built-up material.

 Structural members that attach purlins, girts, and eave struts to primary structural members.
 They are used to prevent the main frame from twisting or buckling laterally under the load.
 Flange braces can also be very useful as an erection aid to align the purlins and eave struts.
 Purlin bracing is an angle that connects the bottom flange of adjoining purlins to prevent purlin roll.